 London is one of the greenest cities in Europe – in fact, it was named a National Park City in 2019.
-As the lockdown restrictions are eased and you can get out more, here are Good Thinking’s tips for connecting with nature and getting some ‘Vitamin N’ to boost your wellbeing.
+Here are Good Thinking’s tips for connecting with nature and getting some ‘Vitamin N’ to boost your wellbeing.

 - Use all your senses – spend five minutes each day paying attention to nature.
 Open your window and listen to the birds.
 Stand on the pavement and look up at the stars.
 Find some flowers and breathe in their scent.
 If you’d like to learn mindfulness techniques, check out the Be Mindful app on Good Thinking.

 - Go for a walk, run or bike ride – did you know that nearly half of London is green space and that there are eight million trees across the city?
 Time to explore all those parks, rivers, canals, woodlands and wetlands...

 - Bring nature indoors – plant some seeds, see if a friend or neighbour has any cuttings they could give to you or simply buy a bunch of flowers or a plant for your home.
 Even tuning in to nature programmes and films, such as Autumnwatch or Our Planet, can make a difference.

 - Grow your own fruit, vegetables or herbs – if you don’t have a garden of your own, could you grow them on your balcony or windowsill?
 Or find a local allotment or help out at a community garden?